Prelude to Object-Oriented Design

 - Sketches/storyboards of user interfaces and how they are used

-- Possibly some use cases - step-by-step sequences of how a particular scenario of user-app interaction should play out
+- Some use cases - for involved processes, a step-by-step sequences of how a particular scenario of user-app interaction should play out

 - Identify the potential different parties (actors) that will be interacting with the system, and focus on their needs when gathering requirements

-- Domain modeling: get a better understanding the underlying domain of the application (e.g. music file formats and copyright rules for a music streaming app)
+- Domain analysis: get a better understanding the underlying domain of the application (e.g. music file formats and copyright rules for a music streaming app)

 - Explore different frameworks and libraries that could be used, and settle on an initial plan.